RomanPlusPlus/Thio/README.md

 A window (similar to the one depicted above) will be opened, with plots regularly updating.

-Click the "add an anomaly" button and observe a bump in the bottom graph.
+Click the "add an anomaly" button and observe a bump in the two bottom graphs.

 The anomaly was added to the input data, the data was processed by the anomaly-detection algo, and the corresponding risk scores were plotted.